KhronosGroup/Vulkan-Loader/tests/framework/README.md

   * Allows adding ICD's and Layers
     * Writes the json manifest file to the correct folder

-The `FrameworkEnvironment` class is then derived from to create easy to use 'environments'.
+The `FrameworkEnvironment` class is used to easily create 'environments'.

-Extends it to provide the custom environment setup behavior necessary Currently there are the following extension classes:
-* EnvVarICDOverrideShim - uses `VK_ICD_FILENAMES` to tell the loader where to look for a single ICD
-* SingleICDShim - Pass in a single ICDDetails to set the icd to use
-* MultiICDShim - Pass in a vector of ICDDetails to set the icds to use
+The `add_XXX()` member functions of `FrameworkEnvironment` make it easy to add drivers and layers to the environment a test runs in.

+The `get_test_icd()` and `get_test_layer()` functions allow querying references to the underlying drivers and layers that are in the environment, allowing quick modification of their behavior.

+The `reset_test_icd()` and `reset_test_layer()` are similar to the above functions but additionally reset the layer or driver to its initial state.
+Use this if you need to reset a driver during a test.
+These functions are called on the drivers and layers when the framework is being create in each test.